Submit a project

 LABdiff encourages advanced exploration and creation as well as a laboratory-inspired approach to presentation, connecting artists, communities, and the public in order to forge new links between practices and dialogues.

-LABdiff: Artistic support program over the course of one year in Espace Vert (research and creation – technical experimentation – presentation of the process).
+LABdiff: Artistic support program in Espace Vert (research and creation – technical exploration – presentation of the process).

 ESPACE VERT